drush-ops/drush/CONTRIBUTING.md

 ## Documentation
 * The docs are in the [docs](docs) and [examples](examples) folders in the git repository, so people can easily find the suitable docs for the current git revision.
 You can read these from within Drush, with the `drush topic` command.
 * Documentation should be kept up-to-date.
 This means, whenever you add a new API method, add a new hook or change the database model, pack the relevant changes to the docs in the same pull request.
-* You can build the docs e.g. produce html, using `drush help --html`.
-This page also resides at http://www.drush.org.
-You might enjoy prettier and more comprehensive version at [Drush Commands](http://www.drushcommands.com)